rockofox/steelseries-gamedac-pulseaudio/README.md

+**NOTE: I no longer actively use this headset.
+But if something breaks, contact me and I'll try to help you fix it.**

 # steelseries-gamedac-pulseaudio
 Enable ChatMix and surround sound on the Steelseries Arctis Pro using PulseAudio profile files.
 Based off [the work by Witek094](https://github.com/Witek094/steelseries-arctis-pro-wireless-pulseaudio-profile)
 ## Installation